Setting Up Experience Portal User Groups, Roles, and Permissions

 External (non-SSO) User

-Note: Users must agree to MediaValet’s Terms and Conditions before proceeding.
+Note: Users must agree to MediaValet’s Terms and Conditions for the request to submit successfully.

-Once you have groups created and users assigned to them, you’re ready to segment content within your Experience Portal.
+Once you have groups created and roles assigned, you’re ready to segment content within your Experience Portal.

 1. Login to your Experience Portal as an Admin.